 My Polish roots

-My DNA is mostly Eastern-Central European and my late husband’s last name was Olkowski, which is Polish.
-His grandparents came to the U.S. from there.
-He was born in the mostly Polish enclave of Detroit called Hamtramck and then moved to Royal Oak, in the suburbs.
+My DNA is mostly Eastern-Central European and my late husband’s grandparents immigrated from Poland.
+He was born in Hamtramck, which, at the time, was a Polish enclave in Detroit.
 I was able to visit his family several times in Michigan and enjoyed many delicious, traditional Polish dishes as well as his dad’s homemade wine that I hate to say tasted like cough syrup.

 Our trip to Poland

 We were invited to Poland to attend a film festival that my partner was speaking at in Bydgoszcz.
 I was both excited and a little nervous.
 Some of the Polish people I’d met in years past were clearly anti-Semitic.
 They or their relatives suffered through a horrific war and Communist takeover so some bitterness is understandable.
-Much to my delight and relief, I found the Polish people I met on our trip to be friendly, hospitable, and sympathetic to the plight and history of the Jews in Poland – and their many contributions to art, culture, science, and business.
+Much to my delight and relief, I found the Polish people I met on our trip to be friendly, hospitable, and sympathetic to the plight and history of the Jews in Poland – as well as their many contributions to Polish art, culture, science, and business.